In this article

 Benefits of producing a JCT contract.

-- Standardisation and protection over common issues.
-JCT contracts have come about over years, and as such, take into account most issues that can reasonably be expected to occur during a construction project.
-Most builders and contractors will be familiar with these issues so, rather than drafting a new and bespoke contract, these issues come built into the contract template.
+Most builders and contractors are familiar with these issues.
+So, rather than drafting a new and bespoke contract, these issues come built into the contract template.
 This offers assurance to both sides of a baseline of risk management.

-- Recognisable and equitable allocation of risk.
 Due to the standard formatting of JCT contracts, both parties will typically be familiar with the risks of a project and how they are distributed across each side.
-The JCT ensures these risks are split equally across both parties, so the terms are not more favourable to one side than the other.

-- Dispute resolution.
-Suppose in the unfortunate scenario a dispute does arise in the course of building works.
-In that case, a JCT contract also contains provisions on how to deal with such disputes.
-These provisions will often nominate an arbitrator or adjudicator who can make decisions as to the accountability of the parties.
-A JCT contrac therefore allows the parties to avoid more costly and drawn-out court proceedings.
-People within the construction industry use JCT contracts primarily to have a standard document to rely upon when a dispute arises.
+These provisions often nominate an arbitrator or adjudicator who can make decisions as to the accountability of the parties.
+A JCT contract therefore allows the parties to avoid more costly and drawn-out court proceedings.

 Things to consider.

 - Negotiations.
 A JCT contract can take a lot of time and money to produce.
-The time-frame and cost of the project will rise when there are disagreements.
+The time frame and cost of the project will rise when there are disagreements.
 Disagreements result in negotiations over the terms and conditions of the contract.

 As with all contracts, a solicitor will ensure your contract has been properly drafted and reviewed.
 A misunderstanding or error can cause costly consequences, especially with large building contracts.